Skip to content

 Method 2: From Rasp + Compression quieter or higher into your vocal break

-Method 3: Rasp + Compression on higher notes, then removing volume
+Method 3: Rasp + Compression on higher notes, then going quieter

 Don’t forget doing regular vocal health check ups (as mentioned in How to Use This Guide) to assess whether what you are doing is not harming you and working as intended!